sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-container</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Run-time component of boost container library
+Short desc    : Run-time component of boost container library
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     :
+Descript     :
              : Boost.Container library implements several well-known containers,
              : including STL containers.
 The aim of the library is to offer advanced
              : features not present in standard containers or to offer the latest